ryandbarnett/toastique-inventory/README.md

 On Render or other hosts:
 - Set environment variable `SESSION_SECRET` to a long random string.
 - Run with `NODE_ENV=production` for secure session cookies.
-- Use `SEED=true` to seed default juices and users on first deploy.
+- Set SEED=true for the first deploy only, then set it back to SEED=false to avoid re-seeding on restarts.